 How do you grow your network?
 That’s easy: specialize and refer.
+Choose a niche.
 We all live off of word of mouth, if it’s not your specialty, refer.
 Right?

 I was thinking of writing about this and then saw Rebecca Gill’s tweet.
 So this post came alive.